FlakM/jupiter-search/README.md

 **DISCLAIMER!**

 Warning!
-This is a very dirty version to showcase how indexing/transcription might work.
+This is a work in progress version to showcase how indexing/transcription might work.

+## Overview

+Project contains two main modules:

+* `podcast2text` a cli tool for downloading RSS feed and transcribing podcast episodes
+* `search-load` a cli tool for loading obtained transcriptions to instance of meilisearch

 ## Building